Porcelain Veneers

 Treatment Time

-Treatment Plan
+Treatment Plan by Dr. Kiyan Mehdizadeh

-• Comprehensive smile analysis and digital design
+• Comprehensive smile analysis with digital photography and diagnostic wax-up

-• 10 upper porcelain veneers with proportioned width distribution
+• 10 upper porcelain veneers with proportioned width distribution across the smile zone

 “A smile that’s fresh, bright, and youthful—but unmistakably masculine.”